carolhorton.com

 We rode our bikes–Italian ten speeds that we bought at the bike shop on Main Street with our own money we earned from the nursing home job–to her mom’s house once.
 I think it was a good fifty miles away.
 I loved her mom, she was a sweet and loving woman.

-Her mother passed away while we were still in high school.
+Her mother passed away while sometime after high school.
 After the tears and the hugs and the funeral, I told my friend that she could borrow my mom any time she needed to.

 The summer after high school, we took our bikes apart, crated them so we could carry them on the bus to Plattsburg, NY, and once there, spent a night with some friends of her family.